 Now we know why, when you have had a few too many, your lumpy laughter can be so spectacular . . .

-Check out ‘bevshots‘ where some dude had a sudden thought – probly while suitably under the affluence of incohol.
+Check out ‘bevshots‘ where some dudes* had a sudden thought – probly while suitably under the affluence of incohol?
 BevShots® are photographs of alcohol under a microscope.
 These high-quality photographs of your favorite beers, wines, cocktails, liquers and mixers were taken after they had been crystallized on a slide and shot under a polarized light microscope.
 As the light refracts through the beverage crystals, the resulting photos have naturally magnificent colors and composition.
 Just like we had a naturally magnificent complexion, and erudite verbal composition while it was in our veins on its way to our brains where it belongs.
 Cheers!

 It was advice from my chairman and as a new, fairly young member, I trusted him implicitly.
 You add sherry to your beer, said Allie Peter with a knowing nod.
 When we got to the bottle store in Cradock he spotted me at the till with a dozen Black Labels and a bottle of Old Brown Sherry.